xinychen/transdim/README.md

 * 🔶 — Does not cover
 * 🚧 — Under development

-Perhaps this repository is not well enough for your understanding, so if you have any suggestion, please feel free to contact Xinyu Chen (email: chenxy346@mail2.sysu.edu.cn) and send your suggestions.
+If you have any suggestion, please feel free to contact Xinyu Chen (email: chenxy346@mail2.sysu.edu.cn) and send your suggestions.

 > Recommended email subject: Suggestions on transdim from [+ your name].